campus-experts/spring-2017/communities/sussex-hackers/community-assessment.md

 After you've completed these questions, define your community in several short paragraphs for discussion in week 2.

 ### Definition
-- The current community I am a part of is hackers at Sussex University.
+- The current community at Sussex is fragmented into computer science year groups, with very little cross year communication (or small groups left from HackSoc).
-- Ideally this will grow to a community in and around Brighton (to connect the two universities in that area).
+- Ideally every year group will be able to communicate to anyone else throughout the school of computer science.
+- I plan on beginning this by creating social media groups that can join these fragments together.

 ### Size
 - The community is about 20 or so people, with low activity and low engagement.
-- I would ideally like to see a larger number of students to get involved with more frequent events to foster engagement.
+- Ideally I'd like to see 100 students from all aspects of CS and it's year groups able to communicate with one another.
-The group is still less than a year old, probably 6 months and has been lacking in community leaders.
-- I would like to create a community run online space where the community is in charge of its own growth.
-By which I would like to see anyone, society or individuals, able to create and run events how they see fit and make this accessable to anyone interested.
+- By implementing some social media groups and getting the word out to the members of the smaller fragmented groups, I will hopefully be able to pull these together to create a larger base.

 ### Resources
-Hackathon society, external makerspace, occasional meetups, maybe a hackathon.
+- Hackathon society, external makerspace, occasional meetups, maybe a hackathon (and to a lesser extent a "Peer Assisted Learning" (PAL) program).
-I would like to see hardware resources and hardware and software workshops and consistant meetups to share ideas.
+- Ideally I would like to see workshops and talks come about to help increase interest in the community and foster communication between the members.
+- I am working on talks and workshops to present to the students and I will need to find some willing leaders to help do the same.

 ### Accessibility
-Society is accessable to students of Sussex.
-Makerspace meets on thursdays after 8 for dropins or more availability for members.
+- Society is accessible to students of Sussex.
+- Makerspace meets on Thursdays after 8 for drop-ins or more availability for members.
-Meetups aren't run by students.
-Hackathon is organised by the society, but currently infrequent in nature.
+- Meetups aren't run by students.
+- Hackathon is organised by the society, but currently infrequent in nature.

 ### Interests
-The community is only CS students, but I would like to see this grow and become accessable to students of all degrees, with an interest in technology.
+The community is only CS students, but I would like to see this grow and become accessible to students of all degrees, with an interest in technology.
 For now, I will be focusing on the CS students.

 ### Goals
-Students hoping to get a degree and some trying to ramp-up to get a job
-- What activities and goals can you set for your community based on their existing goals?
+- Currently the community only has an interest in getting a degree and a job.

+- The PAL sessions help with the degree aspect.
+- I will look into asking companies to come and do a talk, with recruitment help after.

 ### Location
 Currently the location is online only.

+Questions to answer;
 - Where does your community currently gather?
 - Is it an online-only group so far, or is there a place where people can meet?
 - Is there parking, and if so, is it free?